JonnyDawe/arcgis-animate-markers-plugin/README.md

 # arcgis-animate-markers-plugin

-This plugin is compatible with the ArcGIS Maps SDK for JavaScript, empowers you to effortlessly animate any point marker with spring-like physics.
+This plugin is compatible with the ArcGIS Maps SDK for JavaScript and empowers you to effortlessly animate any point marker with spring-like physics.
 With this library, you can easily add life to your marker symbols and make them bounce, oscillate or move with dynamic motion.

 ## Examples